baduhai/Koi/README.md

 #### Arch Linux

-Install it from the AUR. [koi](https://aur.archlinux.org/packages/koi/).
+Install it from the [AUR](https://aur.archlinux.org/packages/koi/).

 #### Other Distros